brandur/sorg/content/passages-drafts/001-portland.md

 [Go][go] executable (I talk a little more about the [technical details here][newsletters]).
-This might sound a little crazy -- software is degrading starting from the moment it's written, and building custom software is usually a little like building a self-imposed maintenance hell, but so far my results with Go have been good.
+This might sound a little crazy -- software is degrading starting from the moment it's written, and building custom software is a little akin to building a self-imposed maintenance hell, but so far my results with Go have been good.

-The language has a few problems -- a deep natural aversion to generics and dependency management, an equally powerful love for void pointers (`interface{}`), and a dictator that considers syntax highlighting juvenile -- yet it's still quite pleasant to work with.
+The language has a few problems -- a deep aversion to generics and dependency management, an equally powerful love for void pointers (`interface{}`), and a dictator that considers syntax highlighting juvenile -- yet it's still quite pleasant to work with.
 Compared to the family of